Walking Tour

 That meant that everyone who came to Dawson Creek got here via Alberta.
 Many of those who came to farm the Peace Country or settle in the town were themselves from Alberta.
 Unsurprisingly, the economy developed along much the same lines as Alberta's own Peace Country.
 Most cultural influences came from Alberta too: until the late 1940s the only radio station in Dawson Creek was broadcasting from Grand Prairie.

-This decision led to a rather strange state of affairs where a region that had so many similarities to the province on the other side of the meridian was governed from Victoria, about 1,000 km to the southwest.
-It could only be accessed by air or over an extremely circuitous route through Alberta.
+Like so many lines drawn on maps in London's Colonial Office, this decision led to a rather strange state of affairs.
+A region that had so many similarities to the province right next door was governed from Victoria, about 1,000 km to the southwest.
+The Peace Country's MLA could only take his seat in the provincial legislature by flying there or taking an extremely circuitous route through Alberta.

 3. Fertile Soils